-Here in Orkney, we’d always recommend something different.
-There is nothing quite like a walk on a beach or a stroll along a coastal path when the wind is blowing and the sea spray splashes against your skin!
+Here in Orkney, we’d always recommend taking a different approach.
+There is nothing quite like being on a beach or walking along a coastal path when the wind is blowing and the sea spray is splashing against your skin.

-Waves booming off the cliffs below, thousands of swirling seabirds and a beautiful lighthouse marking the north-western tip of the Orkney archipelago – Noup Head is a pretty special place!
+This is a special place to be all year round.
+In the autumn and winter months you'll have waves booming off the cliffs below; during the summer there will be thousands of seabirds swirling above the sea.
+And the beautiful lighthouse that marks the north-western tip of the Orkney archipelago is a constant presence.
 Hop on the ferry or plane from Kirkwall and head to Westray, one of our largest islands.
 Visit this RSPB reserve and follow the cliff-top paths for stunning views of natural arches and the lighthouse itself, built in 1898.

 This spectacular stretch of coastline is relatively undiscovered, with most visitors to the island heading north to see the famous Old Man of Hoy.
-The Scottish Wildlife Trust reserve has cliffs, caves, sea-stacks, geos, natural arches and much, much more!
+Don't miss this Scottish Wildlife Trust reserve though - it boasts cliffs, caves, sea-stacks, geos, natural arches and much, much more.
 It’s a remote and wild place, and you’ll probably have it all to yourself.

-This is a VERY unique place in Orkney!
-The tiny island is only accessible at low tide, when the sea retreats to reveal a concrete causeway, criss-crossing its way along the shore.
+This is a very unique place, even for Orkney.
+The tiny island is only accessible at low tide, when the sea retreats to reveal a concrete causeway, criss-crossing its way across the shore.
 The whole coastline in the surrounding area is fascinating, but a trip to the Brough itself lets you explore the remains of Pictish and Norse settlements, with the west side of the island dropping off dramatically into the Atlantic.
-Remember to check, double check and triple check the tide times so you don’t get stuck!
+Remember to check, double check and triple check the tide times so you don’t get stuck.